Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference

 and the second term $V_{j,\gvec,\mathrm{cov}}$ is unique to our problem that quantifies the effect of interference on estimation efficiency, and is defined as where $\sigma_{i,(z,\gvec)}^2(\c(X)) = \Var\left[\s(Y)(z,\gvec)\mid \c(X)\right]$, $\mu_{i,(z ,\gvec)} = \+E[\s(Y)(z,\gvec)]$, $\beta_{i,\gvec}(\c(X)) = \mu_{i,(1 ,\gvec)}(\c(X)) - \mu_{i,(0 ,\gvec)}(\c(X)) $ and $\beta_{i,\gvec} = \mu_{i,(1,\gvec)} - \mu_{i,(0,\gvec)}$. \end{theorem}

 The convergence rate of $\beta^\aipw_j(\gvec)$ is $\sqrt{M}$ because there are $M$ independent clusters.
 As units within a cluster are dependent, we will show that a valid influence function should be defined at the \emph{cluster} level, rather than at the individual level as in the classical setting without interference \citep{hahn1998role}.
-Specifically, let $\phi_{j,\gvec}(\c(Y), \c(Z), \c(X))$ be the influence function for ${\beta}_j(\gvec)$.
-We show in the proof of Theorem \ref{thm:normality} that a valid influence function takes the form of
+Theorem \ref{thm:normality} states that $V_{j,\gvec}$ can be decomposed into two terms, $V_{j,\gvec,\mathrm{var}}$ and $V_{j,\gvec,\mathrm{cov}}$.
+The term $V_{j,\gvec,\mathrm{var}}$ scales with $1/|\mathcal{I}_j|$ and is equal to the average of